liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/14-packaging-ios-themes.markdown

     ![Figure 1: Choose *Cocoa Touch Framework* when creating a project for your Theme.](../../images/screens-ios-cocoa-touch-framework.png)

-2. Name your project `LiferayScreensThemeName`, replacing `Name` to your Theme's name.
+2. Name your project `LiferayScreensThemeName`, replacing `Name` with your Theme's name.
 You can specify any name, but it's a best practice to use your Theme's Xcode name.
 The entire name becomes its project's CocoaPods name.